The Social Workers Registration Act (2003) enables the SWRB to set standards for social work education in Aotearoa New Zealand.

 As well, a comparison of the draft Educations Standards against the standards of other national and international regulatory bodies was undertaken to analyse gaps or overlaps.
 During this early stage, the approaches to the prescription and monitoring of social work programme delivery were also in development.

-The SWRB has now finalised its proposed monitoring framework, prescription process and education fee structure, the Prescription and Monitoring Framework, for Board approval.
-There will be further communication about the implementation of the Education Standards and the accompanying Prescription
+The SWRB has now finalised its proposed monitoring framework, prescription process and education fee structure, collectively known as the Prescription and Monitoring Framework.
+The Prescription and Monitoring Framework has been approved by the SWRB Board.

 We would like to acknowledge and thank all the people who have contributed their time and energy to this mahi.